What comes to mind when you hear the term ebook content?

 - An Informative ‘Freebie’

-While the above examples may refer to the content within an ebook, the way you read an ebook may also be what you think of:
+The above examples refer to the content within an ebook.
+The way you read an ebook is why you may think of:

 - Kindle (Amazon)